- B.A., Barnard College, Columbia University, summa cum laude, Phi Beta Kappa

-She is co-curator of the 2021-2022 exhibition “Alan Glass: Surrealism’s Secret” at Leeds Arts University, and she also curated a major survey of Imogen Cunningham’s photographs at the Hallie Ford Museum of Art in 2016.
-Susik is a founding board member of the International Study for the Society of Surrealism and co-organizer of its 2018, 2019 and 2022 conferences.
+Susik is a founding board member of the International Study for the Society of Surrealism and co-organizer of its 2018, 2019 and 2021 conferences.
 Between 2015 and 2019, she was an Associate Editor of the College Art Association publication, Media-N, Journal of the New Media Caucus and a member of the New Media Caucus Board of Directors.
 Professor Susik was the 2009-2011 Postdoctoral Fellow at Millsaps College, and her research has been supported by The Graves Awards in the Humanities, The Mellon Foundation, The Council of Independent Colleges, and other institutions.
 She curated a major survey of Imogen Cunningham’s photographs at the Hallie Ford Museum of Art in 2016.

 Lawrence D. Cress Award for Faculty Scholarship, Willamette University, 2020

 The Graves Award in the Humanities, "South American Surrealism: Expanding Modernism's Canon Through Teaching and Research in Art History," for six weeks of funded travel in Peru, Chile, and Argentina, Pomona College, 2020

 Council of Independent Colleges seminar fellow, “The Art of Storytelling in French Painting and Sculpture 1600–1850,” Portland Art Museum in Portland, Oregon, July, 2015

 Faculty Achievement Awards in Teaching and Research, Willamette University, 2015